sathyamvellal/shenv/README.md

 3. To create a new environment, use `envcreate <name> <directory>` where **name** is the name of the environment and **directory** is the *absolute* path to the environment's root.
 4. To start an environment, use `envstart <name>` where **name** is the name of the environment
 5. Similarly, to end the environment, use `envend <name>`.
-6. You can add all your custom aliases, functions, environment variables in the `envinit` function in `<name>.shenv.sh` that is created at your `SHENV_HOME` directory.
+6. You can add all your custom aliases, functions, environment variables in the `envinit` function in `<name>/shenv.sh` that is created at your `SHENV_HOME` directory.

 #### An example (for bash)